History of the Israeli–Palestinian conflict: During World War II

+Both Yishuv soldiers and Palestinian Arab soldiers served in the Allied forces in WWII (in the Palestine Regiment).

-In May 1941, the exiled Palestinian leader Amin al-Husayni issued a fatwa for a holy war against Britain.
-In 1941 during a meeting with Adolf Hitler Amin al-Husayni asked Germany to oppose, as part of the Arab struggle for independence, the establishment of a Jewish national home in Palestine.
+In May 1941, amid the Anglo-Iraqi war, mufti of Jerusalem Amin al-Husayni, who was in exile in Iraq, issued a fatwa for a holy war against Britain.
+In 1941, during a meeting with Adolf Hitler, Amin al-Husayni asked Germany to oppose, as part of the Arab struggle for independence, the establishment of a Jewish national home in Palestine.
 He received a promise from Hitler that Germany would eliminate the existing Jewish foundations in Palestine after the Germans had gained victory in the war.
-During the war al-Husayni served as a propagandist for Germany.
+During the war al-Husayni served as a propagandist for Germany, and took part in recruitment of Muslim soldiers of various ethnicities fighting on the side of Nazi Germany.

 After World War II

 After World War II, as a result of the British policies, the Jewish resistance organizations united and established the Jewish Resistance Movement which coordinated armed attacks against the British military which took place between 1945 and 1946.
 Following the King David Hotel bombing (in which the Irgun blew up the King David Hotel in Jerusalem, the headquarters of the British administration), which shocked the public because of the deaths of many innocent civilians, the Jewish Resistance Movement was disassembled in 1946.
 The leadership of the Yishuv decided instead to concentrate their efforts on the illegal immigration and began to organize a massive immigration of European Jewish refugees to Palestine using small boats operating in secrecy, many of which were captured at sea by the British and imprisoned in camps on Cyprus.
 About 70,000 Jews were brought to Palestine in this way in 1946 and 1947.
 Details of the Holocaust had a major effect on the situation in Palestine and propelled large support for the Zionist movement.